Blunham, Bedford, Bedfordshire, MK44 3PA

 Gardens and grounds

-Access to the property is via a tree lined, part shingled driveway that extends to approximately 400 ft in length and opens into the formal gardens at the front and side of the house, which are in excess of 3.5 acres.
+A tree lined, part shingled 400 ft. driveway gives access to the property and opens into the formal gardens at the front and side of the house, which are in excess of 3.5 acres.
 The gardens are mainly laid to lawn with some fine, mature cedar trees and well stocked beds and borders.
 At the side of the property is a walled south facing terrace ideal for outside entertaining.
 At the far end of the garden is a hard surfaced tennis court with sport fencing and a paved area with an attractive gazebo.
 Twin wrought iron gates open into a spinney area leading down to the river frontage to the River Ivel.
 Within the spinney is an open field shelter, a hay barn and a timber garden shed.
 A post and rail fence provides the boundary of the garden.
+The communal courtyard is planted with several pockets of grasses and beds with flowers including verbena, hostas and crimson dahlias.
+An old fruitful grapevine and climbing roses shade an outdoor seating area.

 Blunham Court is positioned on the edge of Blunham village on the Cambridgeshire/Bedfordshire border, 53 miles north of London.
 The village has a village shop, a public house and lovely riverside walks.
 Sandy, 4 miles away has more varied shops and St Neots, 8 miles away, has a Waitrose and a Marks and Spencer.
 Both towns have regular rail services into London Kings Cross taking 48 and 38 minutes respectively.
 Luton International Airport is 26 miles distant.
 Bedford, 8 miles away, has more comprehensive amenities including excellent schooling for all age groups.
 Within the locality there are a number of historic villages, including Ickwell and Old Warden, as well as the market town of Ampthill.
 The University City of Cambridge is 23 miles to the east.